melodyserra/sfhp2/day_1/README.md

 ```

-## How can you edit an existing webpage?
+## How can you see/edit within browser an existing webpage?
 - Open the developer tools.
 - This can then be used as a “console” to test new code/change code and see what it looks like.

-## In-Class Lab / Homework
-- The goal is to practice creating a one-page site where you apply what you learned today.
-You can feel free to take one of the projects you created today and add to it or you can also start from scratch.

-## Summary
-- HTML and CSS work together.
-How?
-- What do you think is happening on the back-end?